saramic/the-d-team/README.md

     - [ ] normalize against each other to compare peaks

    - [ ] Does using certain drugs predicts development of additional illnesses in the future?

+   - [ ] What can be expected about drugs popularity based on NHS subsidizing updates each year?
 ## Questions

 Suggested questions to ask (from the competition guidelines)